gopik/storage-reading-list/Paxos.md

 | Proposer | Acceptor |
 |----------|-----------|
 | 1.
 Choose a proposal number higher than any proposals seen and send a prepare request with the proposal| |
 | | 2a.
 Acceptor has not responded to any proposal higher than this.
-Acceptor marks no to every proposal lower than this, persists it's response and responds with [yes, highest proposal accepted and value for the proposal]
+Acceptor marks no to every proposal lower than this, sets minAccept = proposalId. persists it's response and responds with [yes, highest proposal accepted and value for the proposal]
 | | 2b.
 Acceptor has responded to a proposal higher than this, hence responds with [no, highest proposal responded and value for the proposal]
 |3a.
 If there's a majority with "yes" response and there's an accepted value by any acceptor, propose that value from highest proposal id. ||
 |3b.
 If there's a majority with yes and there's no accepted value, propose the original intended value.||
 |3c.
 If there's no majority with "yes", restart with a higher proposal id. ||
 || 4.
-HandleAccept: If an acceptor has not responded to a proposal higher than this, persists and returns [accept, value].
+HandleAccept: If an acceptor minAccept = proposal id, persists and returns [accept, value].
 Otherwise returns[reject, highest accepted value]
 |5.
 At this point if majority has accepted a proposal, that proposal is "chosen".
 But it may not be known yet that a proposal is chosen.||
 |6.
 If a proposer gets an accept from majority from acceptors, the proposer knows that a proposal is chosen and can broadcast chosen value||
 |||